garrickwelsh/configuration/README.md

 This configuration is the setup of my linux development environments.

-The only things that might not be part of a regular install are neovim nightly and the First Code font.
-For neovim nightly I use paru to build an Arch package.
+This configuration utilises neovim nightly and the Fira Code font (patched with Nerd Fonts).
+For neovim nightly I use paru to build an aur Arch package.

 ## Configuration Installation
 Use the shell scripts to use the configuration one of your programs.
 The shell scripts will create hardlinks so changes will be reflected in your clone of this git repository and will be easy for you to update and save your changes to it.
 * hardlink-neovim.sh - Setup neovim configuration
 * hardlink-tmux.sh
-* hardlink-alacritty.sh
+* hardlink-kitty.sh
 * hardlink-starship.sh
+* hardlink-alacritty.sh -- Alacritty doesn't work with the Nerd Font patched FiraCode.
+Devicons on LuaLine will need to be disabled.

 ## Neovim Configuration with LSP configured - Neovim 0.5 (nightly)
 This configuration is setup to against a nightly build of neovim heading towards the 0.5 release.